sarahpyfrom/PLAIDOH/README.md

 perl PLAIDOH.pl --cellENH A549 --cellSE A549 --cellCHIP A549 --RBP NONO Example_Input_File.txt
 ```

-This process should is only necessary once.
+This process is only necessary once.
 It should generate two files:

 ```
 Default_Files/RNABindingProtein_eCLIP_h19.txt